-According to the most recent estimates, preterm birth is a leading cause of under-5 mortality, claiming more than 1 million lives every year, with the rate of preterm birth increasing in almost all countries.
+According to the most recent estimates, preterm birth is a leading cause of under-5 mortality, claiming nearly 1 million lives every year, with the rate of preterm birth increasing in many countries.

 The World Health Organization defines preterm birth as babies born alive before 37 weeks of pregnancy are completed.
 While many preterm babies survive in high-income countries, in low- and middle-income countries a lack of adequate newborn care puts the lives of many preterm babies at risk.